nh-server/switch-guide/docs/user_guide/modchip/index.md

 - "Untethered coldboot" means being able to turn on your console from a fully-off ("cold") state directly into custom firmware, without external devices such as a dongle, payload injector, or jig.

 Running CFW on modchipped consoles is more simplistic, as it only requires you to have `payload.bin` present on the root of your microSD card when you turn on the system.

-Before setting up for homebrew, install at least one eShop title to utilize "title takeover", an Atmosphère feature that allows homebrew to use more resources than they would normally have.
-Try downloading a free game (such as [Fallout Shelter](https://www.nintendo.com/games/detail/fallout-shelter-switch/)), application (such as [YouTube](https://www.nintendo.com/games/detail/youtube-switch/)), or a game demo (such as [10 Second Run RETURNS](https://www.nintendo.com/games/detail/10-second-run-returns-switch)).
-Running the Homebrew Menu via a game cartridge will also work, but it must be inserted every time you want to boot into homebrew.
-Title takeover does not permanently replace or remove the donor game/application, nor does it become tied to it specifically.
-Any installation or cartridge used for title takeover can always be used normally if you don't hold any buttons when booting that title. <br> Once you obtain any bootable title, you are prepared to continue on with the guide.

 Furthermore, this guide assumes you have a functional modchip installation.